Rockie156/se577-train-system/README.md

 Authentication is performed using GitHub.
 For more info on how this works see [here](https://spring.io/guides/tutorials/spring-boot-oauth2/).
 You will have to add a new app to your GitHub account before you can run this application.

-> To use GitHub’s OAuth 2.0 authentication system for login, you must first [Add a new GitHub app](https://github.com/settings/developers).
+> To use GitHub’s OAuth 2.0 authentication system for login, you must first [Add a new GitHub app](https://github.com/settings/applications/new).
 >
-> Select "New OAuth App" and then the "Register a new OAuth application" page is presented.
-Enter an app name and description.
+> Enter an app name and description.
 Then, enter your app’s home page, which should be http://localhost:8080, in this case.
 Finally, indicate the Authorization callback URL as http://localhost:8080/login/oauth2/code/github and click Register Application.
 >
 > The OAuth redirect URI is the path in the application that the end-user’s user-agent is redirected back to after they have authenticated with GitHub and have granted access to the application on the Authorize application page.